 It is also an offence to carry an offensive weapon in a public place.
-This includes any article made, adapted or intended for causing injury eg: knuckle duster or bayonets, broken bottles.
+This includes any article made, adapted, or intended for causing injury, such as a knuckle duster or bayonet, or broken bottles.

-Carrying a knife includes: in your hand, a pocket, in the boot of your car or if someone else is carrying a knife for you.
+"Carrying a knife" includes: having it in your hand, in a pocket, in the boot of your car, or if someone else is carrying a knife for you.

-Exceptions include if you are carrying the knife as part of your job, such as a tool for a trade

-However, forgetfulness, ignorance to the law or general self-defence are not reasonable excuses if you are caught carrying a knife.
+Exceptions include if you are carrying the knife as part of your job, such as a tool for a trade.
+However, forgetfulness, ignorance of the law, or general self-defence are not reasonable excuses if you are caught carrying a knife.